Early photo before patio & pool were added.

 Fortunately, the Motel Safari was saved when Richard & Gail Talley purchased the property in 2007 and began intensive renovation and restoration efforts.
 With their combined hotel experience and design expertise, they integrated top-of-the-line modern amenities into the room's original dècor without sacrificing its historic appearance.
 In each of the standard guest rooms, artwork of original photo archives from Tucumcari's Route 66 heyday is displayed, along with old linen postcard prints of local motels that are sadly no longer standing.
 Much of the furniture are original mid-century modern pieces custom created onsite during the motel's construction in the late 1950s.
 Newer pieces were carefully selected to complement this decor.

 The Motel Safari is also home to two of the most unique and luxurious suites on 66.
-The Rockabilly Suite honors the legendary Queen of Rockabilly, Wanda Jackson, the room's inaugural guest, and features a variety of memorabilia from renowned musicians who've also stayed at the motel over the years, including Lee Rocker, Wayne Hancock, Jonathan Richman, Jess McEntire, Deke Dickerson, Lance Lipinsky, Heidi Swedberg, Daniel Ward, and more.
+The Rockabilly Suite honors the legendary Queen of Rockabilly, Wanda Jackson, the room's inaugural guest, and features a variety of memorabilia from renowned musicians who've also stayed at the motel over the years, including Lee Rocker, Wayne Hancock, Jonathan Richman, Jess McEntire, Deke Dickerson, Lance Lipinsky, Heidi Swedberg, Daniel Ward, the Sons of the Pioneers, and more.
 The Rawhide Suite, meanwhile, pays tribute to the classic western TV series, Rawhide, several episodes of which were filmed near Tucumcari.
 The show starred Eric Fleming, an up-and-comer named Clint Eastwood, and Tucumcari's own Paul Brinegar as Wishbone.
 The suite is filled with show-related photography and authentic western decor.
 You won't find suites like these anywhere else on the Mother Road!

 The exterior also received a complete refresh with a period-appropriate color palette that accentuated the motel's unique architectural features.
 A fun boomerang design was added to doors and the drive-up area.
 Several wall murals were also created by regional artists Doug & Sharon Quarles, including Elvis Presley emerging from his 1959 Cadillac ready to check in with suitcase in hand.
-Another favorite is a 1950s Santa Fe Trailways Flexible Clipper tour bus with 'Tucumcari Tonite' as its destination.
 Murals paying tribute to Tucumcari and the Mother Road can also be found, as well as a humorous assortment of vintage advertising billboards on the patio, including a particularly funny one for Camel Cigarettes (of course).
 When the Talleys decided to retire after ten years, they left behind a motel that was arguably even cooler than it was in its 1960s heyday.